jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/03-subsets.rst

 ------------------------------------

-Also known as WXYZ Wings, Bent Exposed Quad (BEQ) patterns comprise a set of 4 Candidates where 2 or more are present in 4 Cells spanning two Intersecting Groups, and at least one of the Cells lies in this intersection.
+Also known as WXYZ Wings, Bent Exposed Quad (BEQ) patterns comprise a set of 4 Candidates where 2 or more are present in 4 Cells spanning two Intersecting :term:House`s, and at least one of the Cells lies in this intersection.
 Like all Bent Exposed Subsets only one Candidate is an Unrestricted Candidate with the remaining Candidates, Restricted.
 The Unrestricted Candidate is True in one or both :term:`House`\s, but cannot be False in both.
 Therefore, any Ccell outside the Pattern that can